robhazan/prebid.github.io/dev-docs/bidders/indexExchange.md

 ## Description

-This module connects publishers to Index Exchange's (IX) network of demand sources through Prebid.js.
-This module is GDPR and CCPA compliant.
+Publishers may access Index Exchange's (IX) network of demand sources through our Prebid.js and Prebid Server adapaters.
+Both of these modules are GDPR and CCPA compliant.

+### IX Prebid.js Adapter

-It is compatible with both the older ad unit format where the `sizes` and `mediaType` properties are placed at the top-level of the ad unit, and the newer format where this information is encapsulated within the `mediaTypes` object.
+Our Prebid.js adapter is compatible with both the older ad unit format where the `sizes` and `mediaType` properties are placed at the top-level of the ad unit, and the newer format where this information is encapsulated within the `mediaTypes` object.
 We recommend that you use the newer format when possible as it will be better able